PiIsRational/Albatros/README.md

 Albatros is an open source UCI-compatible chess engine.
 It is not a complete chess programm and would require a UCI-compatible graphical user interface (GUI) (ex : Scid, Arena or Shredder) to be used comfortably.

 The Albatros chess engine currently features 3 different evaluation functions for chess.
 The classical, which works with simple piece square tables (PSQT).
 And the two NNUE evaluation funtions, which are using the HalfKav2 and HalfKp architectures.
-The classical evaluation function is currently the only evaluation function that is implented efficiently.
+The classical and halfkp (which is using avx2) evaluation functions are currently the only evaluation functions that are implented efficiently.

 ## Files